bramleyjl/DnD/ravnica_one_shot/acts/session_one/1_1_discover_the_crime.md

 ### Crime Scene Clues

 * **Aeranor's Belongings**: Any investigation of the body will reveal 3d6 zibs with 1d6 each zinos and Orzhov alms coins.
 The unsigned note reads: `I've managed to secure leniency for you thus far, but even my patience is at its end.
-Tomorrow, noon, at the Milanian Chapel.`
+Tomorrow, dusk, at the Milanian Chapel.`
     * `Religion - 12`: The Milanian Chapel is a smaller Orzhov church on the edge of the precinct that has of late been mostly passed over in favor of a new, larger church nearby.
 It is also uncomfortably close to The Gore House and thus Rakdos territory.

 * Body: Elaborate on description of body: facedown, very grubby, blast hole through body over heart area, very obviously looks unnatural.